Last updated: April 5, 2026

 Pros:

-• WebSocket streaming generates audio instantly with no buffering delay, making multi-turn conversations feel genuinely fluid
+- WebSocket streaming generates audio instantly with no buffering delay, keeping multi-turn conversations fluid

 Cons:

-Pricing: TTS-1 Max costs $10 per million characters.
-TTS-1 Mini costs $5 per million characters.
+Inworld pricing page for current rates.
 Zero-shot voice cloning is included at no additional cost.
 On-premise deployment uses custom pricing.
+See the

 Integration Example: